rstuven/rmutt.js/docs/API.md

 ## Shared options

-As internally some methods are reused by others, options of the former also apply to the latter:
+Since internally some of these methods reuse others, options of the reused methods also apply to those using them:

 * All [`rmutt.transpile`](#transpile) options apply to [`rmutt.compile`](#compile) and [`rmutt.generate`](#generate).
 * All [`rmutt.compile`](#compile) options apply to [`rmutt.generate`](#generate).